splynx/docs/files/en/getting_started_guide/dashboard/dashboard.md

 [Networking](networking/networking.md) - The powerful Splynx networking management platform.

-[Support](support_tickets_messages/support_tickets_messages.md) - Your advanced support system for all your customers.
+[Support](support_messages/support_messages.md) - Your support communications system for all your customers.

 [Scheduling](scheduling/scheduling.md) - Your technical staff manager.

+[Voice](voice/voice.md) - The Voice home of your voice rates and CDR processing.

 [Administration](administration/administration.md) - The administrative page of your Splynx server.

 [Config](configuration/configuration.md) - Where all configurations for each module is done.

-My profile - It shows the profile of the administrator currently logged into the system
+[My profile] - A profile page of the administrator currently logged into the system

 Logout - Logout from the system